 ALABAMA

 Statute(s) and ALA.
-CODE § 13A-12-260 (2023) (drug paraphernalia; use or
+CODE § 13A-12-260 (2025) (drug paraphernalia; use or

 regulation(s) possession; delivery or sale; forfeiture)

 Effective date(s) of SSP N/A

 provisions

 Does state allow SSPs by No.

 statute/regulation?

 Type of program N/A

 Are syringes considered Yes. § 13A-12-260 - "drug paraphernalia" includes

 drug paraphernalia? hypodermic syringes, needles, and other objects used, intended

 for use, or designed for use in parenterally injecting controlled

 substances into the human body.

 Program components N/A

-Miscellaneous provisions None.
+Miscellaneous provisions None

-Recently proposed None.
+Recently proposed None

 legislation

 ALASKA

-Statute(s) and None.
+Statute(s) and None

 regulation(s)

 Effective date(s) of SSP N/A

 provisions

 Does state allow SSPs by No. Alaska does not have a drug paraphernalia law, so a

 statute/regulation? specific law permitting SSPs to operate is not necessary.

 Type of program N/A

 Are syringes considered No. Alaska does not have a drug paraphernalia law.

 drug paraphernalia?

 Program components N/A

-Miscellaneous provisions None.
+Miscellaneous provisions None

-Recently proposed None.
+Recently proposed None

 legislation

 ARIZONA Statute(s) and • ARIZ.
 REV. STAT.
-ANN. § 13-3415 (2023) (possession, regulation(s) manufacture, delivery and advertisement of drug paraphernalia; classification; civil forfeiture; factors; definitions) • ARIZ.
+ANN. § 13-3415 (2024) (possession, regulation(s) manufacture, delivery and advertisement of drug regulation(s) paraphernalia; classification; civil forfeiture; factors; definitions) • ARIZ.
 REV. STAT.
-ANN. § 36-798.51 (2023) (overdose and disease prevention programs; requirements; standards) • ARIZ.
+ANN. § 36-798.51 (2024) (overdose and disease prevention programs; requirements; standards) • ARIZ.
 REV. STAT.
-ANN. § 798.52 (2023) (immunity) Effective date(s) of SSP September 29, 2021 (§ 36-798.51) provisions Does state allow SSPs by Yes. statute/regulation?
-Type of program Overdose and disease prevention program Are syringes considered Yes. § 13-3415 - "drug paraphernalia" includes hypodermic drug paraphernalia? syringes, needles, and other objects used, intended for use, or designed for use in parenterally injecting drugs into the human Due sure su body.
-Program components § 36-798.51 - "overdose and disease prevention programs"; a city, town, county, or nongovernmental organization, including a local health department or an organization that promotes scientifically proven ways of mitigating health risks associated with drug use and other high-risk behaviors, or any combination of these entities, may establish and operate an overdose and disease prevention program; a program established pursuant to this section shall have all of the following objectives: (1) to reduce the spread of viral hepatitis, HIV, and other bloodborne diseases; (2) to reduce needlestick injuries to law enforcement officers and other emergency personnel; (3) to encourage individuals who inject drugs to enroll in evidence-based treatment; (4) to increase proper disposal of used syringes; and (5) to reduce the occurrence of skin and soft tissue wounds/infections related to injecting drugs.
-A program established pursuant to this section shall offer all of the following: (1) disposal services and needles, hypodermic syringes, and other injection supply items at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, and other injection supply items are not shared or reused; (2) educational materials on all of the following: overdose prevention; peer support services; the prevention of HIV, viral hepatitis transmission, and the incidence of skin and soft tissue wounds and infections; treatment for mental illness, including treatment referrals; and treatment for substance use disorder, including referrals for substance use disorder anoraci, menualing referrais for substance use aboraci
+ANN. § 36-798.52 (2024) (immunity) Effective date(s) of SSP September 29, 2021 (§ 36-798.51) provisions Does state allow SSPs by Yes. statute/regulation?
+Type of program Overdose and disease prevention program Are syringes considered Yes. § 13-3415 - "drug paraphernalia" includes hypodermic drug paraphernalia? syringes, needles, and other objects used, intended for use, or designed for use in parenterally injecting drugs into the human - body.
+Program components § 36-798.51 - "overdose and disease prevention programs"; a city, town, county, or nongovernmental organization, including a local health department or an organization that promotes scientifically proven ways of mitigating health risks associated with drug use and other high-risk behaviors, or any combination of these entities, may establish and operate an overdose and disease prevention program; a program established pursuant to this section shall have all of the following chiestiyary (1) to reduce the arread of viral heratitic following objectives: (1) to reduce the spread of viral hepatitis, HIV, and other bloodborne diseases; (2) to reduce needlestick injuries to law enforcement officers and other emergency personnel; (3) to encourage individuals who inject drugs to enroll in evidence-based treatment; (4) to increase proper disposal of used syringes; and (5) to reduce the occurrence of skin and soft tissue wounds/infections related to injecting drugs. skin and soft ussue woulds/infections related to injecting drugs.
+A program established pursuant to this section shall offer all of the following: (1) disposal services and needles, hypodermic syringes, and other injection supply items at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, and other injection supply items are not shared or reused; (2) educational materials on all of the following: overdose prevention; peer support services; the prevention of HIV, viral hepatitis transmission, and the incidence of skin and soft tissue wounds and infections; treatment for mental illness, including treatment referrals; and treatment for substance use disorder, including referrals for substance use disorder